Semiosphere: Digital semiosphere

 John Hartley, Indrek Ibrus and Maarja Ojamaa built on the original concepts of biosphere (Vladimir Vernadsky) and semiosphere (Juri Lotman) and linked these to the studies of cultural globalisation, datafication, platformisation, mediatisation and the evolution of digital culture.
 They demonstrated how the semiosphere could be seen as a causal force shaping not only global communications and political fluctuations, but also the biosphere and geosphere and such also the evolving Anthropocene.

 History

-The term semiosphere is a neologism coined by Juri Lotman in response to Vladimir Vernadsky's concepts of biosphere and noosphere and Mikhail Bakhtin's concept of logosphere; Lotman proposed that the concept of the semiosphere can account for all relations between humans.
+The term semiosphere is a neologism coined by Juri Lotman in analogy to Vladimir Vernadsky's concepts of biosphere and noosphere and Mikhail Bakhtin's concept of logosphere.
+It was first introduced in a 1984 essay "On the semiosphere", and then further elaborated in the collection of Lotman's writings published in English under the title "Universe of the Mind: A Semiotic Theory of Culture."
+Just as Vernadsky revolutionised the field of biogeochemistry by considering not individual organisms but the whole of life as a single, living matter devoted to a single function, and inhabiting a single functional space, the biosphere, Lotman proposed a similar revision of the main concepts of semiotics by beginning his investigation not from the single texts, but from the space where all these texts exist.
+Therefore he definied the semiosphere as the "semiotic space, outside of which semiosis itself cannot exist."

-The study of the cultural semiotics was furthered by the concept of the semiosphere.
-Lotman had difficulties abstracting semiosphere from biosphere.
-Lotman characterizes semiospheres as feminine and inert, needing to be penetrated with information.
+Some critics see Lotman as having difficulties in abstracting semiosphere from biosphere and as characterizing semiospheres as feminine and inert, needing to be penetrated with information.

-The concept is treated more fully in the collection of Lotman's writings published in English under the title "Universe of the Mind: A Semiotic Theory of Culture" (1990).